 We do not disclose personal information except as set out above or where we have a legal obligation to do so, or we need to share information to assist with the investigation and prevention of crime.
 We may provide other third parties with statistical information and analytics but we will make sure that the information is aggregated and no one can be identified from this information before we disclose it.

-In order to process your personal data for the purposes set out in this notice, we may transfer your personal data to third parties and other companies in our group which are based outside of the EU and EEA ("Europe").
+In order to process your personal data for the purposes set out in this notice, we may transfer your personal data to third parties and other companies in our group which are based outside of the UK, Switzerland, and the EU and EEA.

-To ensure that your personal data is secure, we will only transfer your information to countries outside of Europe where we do so in accordance with the EU's General Data Protection Regulation ("GDPR").
-This requires that one of the following conditions applies:
+To ensure that your personal data is secure, we will only transfer your information to countries outside of the UK, Switzerland and Europe where we do so in accordance with the UK Data Protection Act, Switzerland’s Federal Act on Data Protection, and the EU's General Data Protection Regulation ("GDPR").
+The GDPR requires that one of the following conditions applies: